kradalby/kradalby.no/content/Blog/altibox-6rd-debian.md

     ip -6 addr add $IPv6_PREFIX:0::/$PREFIX_LENGTH dev 6rd
     ip -6 route add 2000::/3 via ::$RELAY_PREFIX dev 6rd

-The commands over will add a IPv6 address to the loopback interface, then create the 6rd tunnel and apply the Altibox and prefix information.
+The commands over will add an IPv6 address to the loopback interface, then create the 6rd tunnel and apply the Altibox and prefix information.
 After the tunnel is created it will be brought up.
-When the link us up it will add a IPv6 address and add a IPv6 route to the routing table via the 6rd tunnel.
+When the link us up it will add an IPv6 address and add an IPv6 route to the routing table via the 6rd tunnel.

 When all this commands are finished successfully you should be able to use IPv6 from this machine.
 To test issue: